Westward Bound - Commissioned Work

-Live in front of a full house - Royal Albert Hall, London.
+The ballet toured globally.
+This video was shot live in front of a full house of over 5,000 people at The Royal Albert Hall, London.
+UK

-We are not a simple clothing store, the origins and concepts of Westward Bound are culturally rich, diverse and impeccable.
+We are not a simple clothing brand, the origins and concepts of Westward Bound are culturally rich and diverse.

 The accompanying photo montage is a simple snapshot and homage to the beautiful party people, whose outgoing spirit and delicious company proved to be an infectious and creative heartbeat.

-Graham Smith and Chris Sullivan's "We Can Be Heroes - (Punks, poseurs, peacocks and people of a particular persuasion) - London Clubland 1976-84." is essential reading on the period.
+Graham Smith and Chris Sullivan's "We Can Be Heroes - (Punks, poseurs, peacocks and people of a particular persuasion) - London Clubland 1976-84." is the definitive book on the period.
+It has become a classic and justifiably, a culturally-iconic work in its own right.

-We were thrilled by the mention within its pages and by the fact it became a featured work within the David Bowie retrospective at the V&A in London.
+We were thrilled by the mention given to us within its pages and by the fact it became a featured work within the David Bowie retrospective at the V&A in London.

-Special thanks for use of images: Graham Smith, Derek Ridges, Ash Tyrrell, Martin Vintner-Jackson, Paul Sturridge, David Johnson.
+Special thanks for use of images: Graham Smith, Derek Ridgers, Ash Tyrrell, Martin Vintner-Jackson, Paul Sturridge, Peter Ashworth, and David Johnson.

 By 1992, we had become "the most exclusive fetish organisation in the UK".
 Time Out Magazine, London.
 A position we still hold today.